laravel/docs/notifications.md

 <a name="notification-sending-event"></a>
 #### Notification Sending Event

 When a notification is sending, the `Illuminate\Notifications\Events\NotificationSending` event is dispatched by the notification system.
 This contains the "notifiable" entity and the notification instance itself.
-You may register [event listeners](/docs/{{version}}/events) for this event within your application:
+You may create [event listeners](/docs/{{version}}/events) for this event within your application:

     use Illuminate\Notifications\Events\NotificationSending;